HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     Example:

-        "email": {
+        "project_role": {
-            "description": "Email address for the individual.",
-            ...
+            "description": "Primary role of the individual in the project.", ...
         }